spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/installation-and-setup.md

          * be kept and so on.
          *
          * No matter how you configure it the default strategy will never
-         * deleted the newest backup.
+         * delete the newest backup.
          */
         'strategy' => \Spatie\Backup\Tasks\Cleanup\Strategies\DefaultStrategy::class,

         'defaultStrategy' => [

             /*
-             * The amount of days that all backups must be kept.
+             * The number of days for which backups must be kept.
              */
             'keepAllBackupsForDays' => 7,

             /*
-             * The amount of days that all daily backups must be kept.
+             * The number of days for which daily backups must be kept.
              */
             'keepDailyBackupsForDays' => 16,

             /*
-             * The amount of weeks of which one weekly backup must be kept.
+             * The number of weeks for which one weekly backup must be kept.
              */
             'keepWeeklyBackupsForWeeks' => 8,

             /*
-             * The amount of months of which one monthly backup must be kept.
+             * The number of months for which one monthly backup must be kept.
              */
             'keepMonthlyBackupsForMonths' => 4,

             /*
-             * The amount of years of which one yearly backup must be kept.
+             * The number of years for which one yearly backup must be kept.
              */
             'keepYearlyBackupsForYears' => 2,